YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 *-noresync*

-Instructs the Receiver Server to accept a SI replication stream even when the receiver is ahead of the source.
+Instructs the Receiver Server to accept an SI replication stream even when the receiver is ahead of the source.
 In this case, the source and receiver servers exchange history records from the replication instance file to determine the common journal stream sequence number and replication resumes from that point onwards.
-Specifying -noresync on a BC replication stream is produces a NORESYNCSUPPLONLY error.
-Specifying -noresync on a SI replication stream receiver server where the receiving instance was started with -UPDNOTOK (updates are disabled) produces a NORESYNCUPDATERONLY error.
+Specifying -noresync on a BC replication stream produces a NORESYNCSUPPLONLY error.
+Specifying -noresync on an SI replication stream receiver server where the receiving instance was started with -UPDNOTOK (updates are disabled) produces a NORESYNCUPDATERONLY error.
 Note also that the noresync qualifier is not the opposite of the resync qualifier of rollback (mupip journal -rollback -resync), which is intended for use under the direction of YottaDB support.

 *-tlsid=<label>*